YoungBoy Never Broke Again: 2020–2021: 38 Baby 2, Top, and Sincerely, Kentrell

-On November 11, 2020, Gaulden released his fourth solo project of 2020, the mixtape Until I Return.
-It was released exclusively on YouTube, and was made available three days later to streaming services with four additional songs.
-The mixtape has no guest features.
+On November 11, 2020, Gaulden released his fourth solo project of 2020, the mixtape Until I Return, a sequel to his June 2016 Before I Go.
+It was released exclusively on YouTube and was made available three days later to streaming services with four additional songs.
+The mixtape has no guest features and peaked at number eleven on the Billboard' 200.
 On November 20, 2020, Gaulden released a collaborative project with Rich the Kid, titled Nobody Safe.

+Gearing up for the release of his third studio album Sincerely, Kentrell while incarcerated, Gaulden released the singles "Toxic Punk", "White Teeth", "Nevada", "Life Support", and "On My Side", all of which peaked on the Billboard Hot 100, respectively.
 On September 24, 2021, Gaulden released his third studio album, Sincerely, Kentrell from prison.
-The album debuted at number one on the Billboard 200 making him the third artist besides 2Pac and Lil Wayne to have a number one album while incarcerated.
+The album debuted at number one on the Billboard 200 making him the third artist besides 2Pac and Lil Wayne to have a number-one album while incarcerated.
+The album marked Gaulden's highest-selling album, overtaking Top as it sold 137,000 album-equivalent units (including 10,000 in pure sales) in its first week, acquiring 186.29 million on-demand streams across all of its tracks.
+The debut marked Gaulden's fourth number-one album on the charts.
+During the release of the album, the term "YB Better" had gone viral in social media as fans heavily commented the term on social media, subsequently, just four days following the album's release, a deluxe edition, Sincerely, Kentrell > (pronounced "better") was released which featured an additional two songs.

-As part of the album, Gaulden released the hit single "Life Support" on September 10 of that year, which saw significant success, even as he was currently incarcerated.

-Following his release from jail in late October 2021, he released a number of singles beginning in November, including "Heart and Soul", "Alligator Walk", and "Blackball".
+Following Gaulden's release from jail in late October 2021, he released a number of unofficial singles beginning in November, including "Safe then Sorry", "Heart and Soul" and "Alligator Walk", and "Black Ball".
 The singles led up to his collaborative mixtape with Birdman, From the Bayou, which was released on December 10, 2021, after initially being announced in March 2018.
+The mixtape peaked at number 19 on the Billboard 200.